-PhD and MSc Positions
+PhD and MSc Opportunities

 At Waterloo, you will have the opportunity to work across disciplines and collaborate with an international community of researchers, situated in a rapidly growing community that has been termed a “hub of innovation.”

-Graduate Life at Waterloo
+Life in Waterloo

 The Nanoscience and Catalysis lab is a part of the Department of Chemistry at the University of Waterloo and a member of the Waterloo Institute for Nanotechnology (WIN), the Interdisciplinary Centre on Climate Change and the Waterloo Institute for Sustainable Energy.
 University of Waterloo is the 3rd best reputation and the 2nd most innovative university in Canada and WIN is Canada’s largest nanotechnology institute.
 The University of Waterloo is also a home to Velocity, the largest free technology start-up incubator in North America.